rritec/powerbi/README.md

 ## On Boarding Questions
 ----
-1. Wat is the class duration?
+1. What is the class duration?
 	- 30 Working days / 30 Hours
 2. How Many days in a week?
 	- Monday to Friday
 3. What time?
-	- Slot 1: 7AM IST to 8 AM IST or 8:30 PM ET to 9:30 PM ET (Fresh Batch)
+	- Slot 1: 7AM IST to 8 AM IST or 8:30 PM ET to 9:30 PM ET (New Batch)
 	- Slot 2: 8AM to 9AM IST or 9:30 PM to 10:30 PM ET(Running Batch)(iam half Way in this)
 4. Where to get Materials?
 	- from Github cloud https://github.com/rritec/powerbi